African Coffee Guide: Varieties and Brands You Should Know

 Most of the coffee is grown by small farmers using banana trees for natural shade.
 Some of the highest-end coffees are found in the foothills around Mt.
 Kilimanjaro, the best known of which are Moshi, Kilimanjaro, and Arusha.
 They all earn the designation of Strictly High Grown.

-Tanzanian coffee is known for bold flavors and bright acidity.
+Tanzanian coffee is known for bold flavors and acidity.
 The high grown African coffee beans from Kilimanjaro resembled some of the best Ethiopian coffees in their fruity and floral character.
 You can taste notes of kiwi, juicy berries, and sweet chocolate, with darker roasts yielding a spicier character.

 African coffee is some of the finest in the world.
 Though known collectively for their fruity flavors and winy acidity, each country offers unique assets thanks to differences in production, processing, and climate.

-Use this guide to choose your favorite African growing region, or better yet, treat yourself to a continental feast of coffee and try them all!
+Use this guide to choose your favorite African coffee growing region, or better yet, treat yourself to a continental feast of coffee and try them all!

 A good coffee growing region has the ideal combination of soil, climate, and altitude.
 In general, Arabica plants thrive at high elevations and in mineral-rich, well-drained soil, a variety often found on the slopes of volcanoes.
 They also prefer a mild climate, with no extreme temperatures and a little variation between day and night.